 Real Estate Transactions

-Represented alumni association in ground leases in heart of Texas A&M University campus for development of new park and alumni facility.
+Represented the alumni association in ground leases in the heart of Texas A&M University campus for the development of a new park and alumni facility.

 Represented specialty engineering firm in sale-leaseback of headquarters complex and other facilities for $39 million.

-Represented real estate developer in development of shopping center in Fort Bend County, Texas.
+Represented a real estate developer in the development of a shopping center in Fort Bend County, Texas.

-Represented global energy company with respect to brownfield redevelopments of legacy industrial sites.
+Represented a global energy company with respect to brownfield redevelopments of legacy industrial sites.

 Business Transactions

-Represented major Texas highway contractor in its asset acquisition of another such highway contractor.
+Represented a major Texas highway contractor in its asset acquisition of another such highway contractor.

-Represented major commercial and residential waste collection business in Central Texas in sale of its assets.
+Represented a major commercial and residential waste collection business in Central Texas in the sale of its assets.

 Represented a provider of specialized retail services in its equity acquisition of a marketing company for $22 million.

-Represented private company in contribution of its Eagle Ford shale energy properties in central Texas to joint venture with major institutional investor, in $300 million transaction.
+Represented a private company in the contribution of its Eagle Ford shale energy properties in central Texas to a joint venture with a major institutional investor, in $300 million transaction.

-Represented major pipeline company in consortium’s development of a cross-border natural gas pipeline from offshore Nova Scotia to Boston area.
+Represented a major pipeline company in the consortium’s development of a cross-border natural gas pipeline from offshore Nova Scotia to the Boston area.

 Memberships & Affiliations